 The Coast Guard is changing the drawbridge operations for the Illinois Central Railroad Drawbridge across the Upper Mississippi River at Mile 579.9, at Dubuque, Iowa.
 Under the rule, the drawbridge shall open on signal if at least 24 hours advance notice is given from 12:01 a.m., on February 2, 2007 until 8 a.m., on March 15, 2007.
 This rule allows time for making upgrades to critical mechanical components and perform scheduled annual maintenance/repairs to the bridge and pier protection.

 The rule is effective from 12:01 a.m., on February 2, 2007 until 8 a.m., on March 15, 2007.

-Documents referred to in this rule are available for inspection or copying at room 2.107f in the Robert A. Young Federal Building at Eighth Coast Guard District, Bridge Branch, 1222 Spruce Street, St. Louis, MO 63103-2832, between 8 a.m. and 4 p.m., Monday through Friday, except Federal holidays.
-The telephone number is (314) 539-3900, extension 2378.
-Commander, Eighth Coast Guard District (obr) maintains the public docket for this rulemaking.Start Further Info
+Comments and material received from the public, as well as documents indicated in this preamble as being available in the docket, are part of docket [CGD08-06-037] and are available for inspection or copying at room 2.107f in the Robert A. Young Federal Building at Eighth Coast Guard District, between 8 a.m. and 4 p.m., Monday through Friday, except Federal holidays.
+Commander (dwb), Eighth Coast Guard District, Bridge Branch maintains the public docket for this rulemaking.Start Further Info

 FOR FURTHER INFORMATION CONTACT: